derekxkwan/pdkvabs/README.md

 <b>hannmaker.pd</b> - constructs hann window. args are array name where window is stored, window size, and overlap.<br>
 <b>hannnorm~.pd</b> - normalizes an incoming signal according to hann window (usu. after an ifft~). args are window size and overlap.<br>
 <b>karplus~.pd</b> - karplus-strong synth<br>
+<b>mbang.pd</b> - outputts multiple bangs for each incoming bang according to a given subdivision<br>
 <b>nearpow2.pd</b> - rounds input to a power of 2<br>
 <b>paulstretch~.pd</b> - slightly modified/cleaned up martin brinkmann's (mmb) small_paul1 paulstretcher for use as an abstraction.
 Unlike small_paul1, it rounds window sizes to the nearest power of 2 and accept signals as position input.<br>
 <b>phasevoc~.pd</b> - a phase vocoder abstraction lifted from Miller Puckette's I07.phase.vocoder.pd from the help files.
 Like tabread4~, hot signal inlet indexes by sample.
 First arg is array name, second is window size. <br>